dsp-testing/multi-directory-testing-jobs-distributed-across-configs/README.md

-# dependabot-all-updates-test-grouped
+~# dependabot-all-updates-test-grouped~

-The repos is setup to test Dependabot on staging with the grouped experiment enabled
+# dependabot-multi-directory-test

-It has been built up iteratively as we test out each ecosystem with the prototype
+The repos is setup to test Dependabot on staging with the multi-directory feature enabled